 For more information on S corporation shareholder health insurance, contact the IRS.

 Simplify your payroll process with software.
 Patriot’s payroll services let you run payroll and pay employees in three easy steps.
-Plus, we offer free setup and support.
+Plus, you can easily add S Corp health insurance premiums to each payroll.
 Get your free trial now!

 This article is updated from its original publication date of February 19, 2018.